logWin322/SJTU-CS420-Course-Project/README.md

 # SJTU-CS420-Course-Project
 This is the course project for SJTU CS420 machine learning.

 ## Requirements
 * pytorch & torchvision
 * numpy
 * advertorch

+## About codes
+* fer.py: load the dataset.
+* preprocess_fer2013.py: preprocess the fer2013 dataset.
+* utils.py: some simple functions using in the training phase.
+* train.py: train the CNN-based model on FER2013. (for the basic assignment)
+* attack_sampled_images.py: sample 5 images from the dataset and carry some attacks and defenses.
+* adv_train.py: use data augmenting to train a more robust model against adversarial attacks.

 ## Usage
 ### Preprocessing
-* Preprocess the dataset.
-Put fer2013.csv in the data folder.
+* Put fer2013.csv in the data folder.
 * python preprocess_fer2013.py.
 ### Train and test a model (basic assignment)
 * python train.py --model VGG19 --bs 64.